viam-labs/verification-system/README.md

 3. `COUNTDOWN`: This state runs the `verification_detector` on every frame, looking for detections with any label from `verification_labels` with at least `verification_confidence`.
 If the detector triggers, then the state moves to `DISARMED`.
 If it doesn't trigger in the time specified by `countdown_time_s`, it moves to state `ALARM`.
 4. `ALARM`: The alarm state.
 The module will emit the `ALARM` classification for the amount of time specified in `alarm_time_s`.
 After that amount of time elapses, the module will return to state `TRIGGER_1`.
 5. `DISARMED`: The disarmed state.
 The module will emit the `DISARMED` classification for the amount of time specified in `disarmed_time_s`.
 After that amount of time elapses, the module will return to state `TRIGGER_1`.

+If you want to save images to the Viam cloud when the system enters into specific states, you can use the [filtered-camera module](https://app.viam.com/module/erh/filtered-camera) in tandem with this module.

 ## Config